 mysql_store_result()in one thread, no other thread uses the same connection.
 You must have a mutex lock around your pair of

 mysql_store_result()returns, the lock can be released and other threads may query the same connection.

 If you use POSIX threads, you can use

-Many threads can access different result sets that are
+Multiple threads can access different result sets that are retrieved with

-You need to know the following if you have a thread that did not create the connection to the MySQL database but is calling MySQL functions:
+You need to know the following if a thread did not create the connection to the MySQL database but is calling MySQL functions: